resheku/my-awesome/README.md

 - [euclio/vim-markdown-composer](https://github.com/euclio/vim-markdown-composer) - An asynchronous markdown preview plugin for Vim and Neovim.
 - [eza-community/eza](https://github.com/eza-community/eza) - A modern alternative to ls
 - [firecracker-microvm/firecracker](https://github.com/firecracker-microvm/firecracker) - Secure and fast microVMs for serverless computing.
+- [gauge-sh/tach](https://github.com/gauge-sh/tach) - A Python tool to enforce dependencies, using modular architecture 🌎 Open source 🐍 Installable via pip 🔧 Able to be adopted incrementally - ⚡ Implemented with no runtime impact ♾️ Interoperable with your existing systems 🦀 Written in rust
 - [getdozer/dozer](https://github.com/getdozer/dozer) - Dozer is a real-time data movement tool that leverages CDC from various sources and moves data into various sinks.
 - [getgrit/gritql](https://github.com/getgrit/gritql) - GritQL is a query language for searching, linting, and modifying code.
 - [gitbutlerapp/gitbutler](https://github.com/gitbutlerapp/gitbutler) - The GitButler version control client, backed by Git, powered by Tauri/Rust/Svelte